 I have a few thoughts.

 One of the promises of Blockchain, and one that Bitcoin is already demonstrating thousands of times a day, is that it can eliminate the need for a trusted third party to enable payments.
 Much of what JP Morgan Chase does can be automated away with Blockchain.
-Because of that, I’m guessing that doesn’t sit well with Mr. Dimon.
+I’m guessing that doesn’t sit well with Mr. Dimon.

 I’d be shocked if some JP Morgan Chase traders aren’t benefitting mightily from the volatility Mr. Dimon’s comments seemed to cause.
 If there’s one thing I think a company like that can be relied on, it’s a desire to make money.